mweidner037/position-strings/README.md

 _Position string length_ is our main performance metric.
 This determines the memory, storage, and network overhead due to a collaborative list's positions.

-> PositionSource also uses some memory, and `PositionSource.createBetween` takes some time, but these are usually small enough to be ignored.
+> Additionally, each `PositionSource` instance uses some memory, and `PositionSource.createBetween` takes some time, but these are usually small enough to ignore.

-To measure position string length in a realistic setting, we benchmark them against [Martin Kleppmann's text trace](https://github.com/automerge/automerge-perf).
+To measure position string length in a realistic setting, we benchmark against [Martin Kleppmann's text trace](https://github.com/automerge/automerge-perf).
 That is, we pretend a user is typing into a collaborative text editor that attaches a position string to each character, then output statistics for those positions.

-For the complete trace (182k positions, 160k total edits) typed by a single PositionSource, the average position length is **34 characters**, and the max length is 56.
+For the complete trace (182k positions, 160k total edits) typed by a single `PositionSource`, the average position length is **34 characters**, and the max length is 56.

-For a more realistic scenario with 260 PositionSources (a new one every 1,000 edits), the average position length is **112 characters**, and the max length is 238.
-"Rotating" PositionSources in this way simulates the effect of multiple users, or a single user who occasionally reloads the page.
+For a more realistic scenario with 260 `PositionSource`s (a new one every 1,000 edits), the average position length is **112 characters**, and the max length is 238.
+"Rotating" `PositionSource`s in this way simulates the effect of multiple users, or a single user who occasionally reloads the page.
 (The extra length comes from referencing multiple [IDs](#properties) per position: an average of 8 IDs/position x 8 chars/ID = 64 chars/position.)

-If we only consider the first 10,000 edits, the averages decrease to **24 characters** (single PositionSource) and **51 characters** (new PositionSource every 1,000 edits).
+If we only consider the first 10,000 edits, the averages decrease to **24 characters** (single `PositionSource`) and **51 characters** (new `PositionSource` every 1,000 edits).

 More stats for these four scenarios are in [stats.md](https://github.com/mweidner037/position-strings/blob/master/stats.md).
 For full data, run `npm run benchmarks` (after `npm ci`) and look in `benchmark_results/`.

 ### Considerations

-- In realistic scenarios with multiple PositionSources, most of the positions' length comes from referencing [IDs](#properties).
-By default, IDs are 8 random alphanumeric characters to give a low probability of collisions, but you can pass your own shorter IDs to [PositionSource's constructor](#constructor).
+- In realistic scenarios with multiple `PositionSource`s, most of the positions' length comes from referencing [IDs](#properties).
+By default, IDs are 8 random alphanumeric characters to give a low probability of collisions, but you can pass your own shorter IDs to [`PositionSource`'s constructor](#constructor).
 For example, you could assign IDs sequentially from a server.
 - A set of positions from the same list compress reasonably well together, since they represent different paths in the same tree.
-In particular, a list's worth of positions should compress well under prefix compression or gzip.
+In particular, a list's worth of positions should compress well under gzip or prefix compression.
 However, compressing individual positions is not recommended.
-- TODO: degradation if not LtR, too many IDs or too-interacting.

-TODO: package version

-TODO: backtick PositionSource in README
+- [`PositionSource.createBetween`](#createbetween) is optimized for left-to-right insertions.
+If you primarily insert right-to-left or at random, you will see worse performance.